 Overview of Valve Sparing Aortic Root Replacement

-Certain patients will develop diseases that affect the aortic root, or that portion of the aorta just above the aortic valve.
-This is most common in individuals with Marfan syndrome, but can also be associated with high blood pressure (aortic aneurysm and aortic dissection).
-In this setting, the diseased portion of the aorta can be removed while preserving the aortic valve inside.
-This prevents rupture of the diseased aorta without the requirement of valve replacement.
+Certain patients will develop diseases that affect the aortic root.
+This is most common in individuals with Marfan syndrome, but can also be associated with high blood pressure.

 Where is this Surgery Performed?